ml-tooling/opyrator/README.md

 ### Production Deployment

 Rolling out your Opyrators for production usage might require additional features such as SSL, authentication, API tokens, unlimited scalability, load balancing, and monitoring.
-Therefore, we provide capabilties to easily  deploy your Opyrators directly on scalable and secure cloud platforms without any major overhead:
+Therefore, we provide capabilities to easily  deploy your Opyrators directly on scalable and secure cloud platforms without any major overhead:

 ```bash
 opyrator deploy my_opyrator:hello_world <deployment-provider> <deployment-provider-options>